ARTICLE I. NAME

 Section D. State Representation.
 For the purposes of nominations, elections, and appointments, there shall be no more than two (2) Executive Board positions held from the same state.

 Section E. Linguistic Representation.
-For the purposes of nominations, elections, and appointments, there shall be a minimum of three different linguistic groups represented on the Executive Board.
+For the purposes of nominations elections and appointments, there shall be a minimum of two different linguistic groups represented on the Executive Board.

 Section F. Regional Representation.
 For the purposes of nominations and elections of Regional Representatives, there shall be three regions: East, Central, and West.